tarwn/lessthandot-hugo/blogs/content/posts/2010-07-15-t-sql-query-optimization-quick-tip.md

 But 20 seconds was still not acceptable.

-I&#8217;m so glad I figured this out as it was not going to be nice for users to sit and wait for 20 seconds just to pull in a few hundred orders.
+I'm so glad I figured this out as it was not going to be nice for users to sit and wait for 20 seconds just to pull in a few hundred orders.

-So put a little note in your mental toolbox on the &#8220;table variable&#8221; slot: Note: this tool can occasionally cause terrible performance.
+So put a little note in your mental toolbox on the “table variable” slot: Note: this tool can occasionally cause terrible performance.
 Try a regular temp table if you have problems.